sumit-dahiya19/key-value-Database/README.md

 The database is stored locally in json format I have taken 2 databases, one is master database and the other is temporary database temporary data will store all the operations for one single process .

+I have taken key as a string and pair as a number , we can also modify the code so that pair becomes a string,number,list,dict...or any data structure that is supported in the dictionary .
+I have also included timeout concept

+Also ,I have implemented all the code in same notebook , if we want to make a library then we have to create 2 .ipynb notebook one with all the functions and another one will contain all the instances and calling of these functions

 ![](video.gif)

 The data store will support the following :